I think I’m watching too much porn. What should I do?

 The internet makes watching porn, hentai, lolicon, shotacon and other sexually explicit content really easy.
 While it’s normal to be interested in sex (and that includes watching people have sex), some people can start to feel like they are spending too much time watching porn.
 Some people may even feel that their online viewing behaviors are more and more out of control.
 Some people have also felt that the more they watch porn, the more often they find themselves looking for sexual content that is more extreme; maybe images or videos that feel more shocking or are taboo or even illegal.

-Take a look at this FAQ: Can you be addicted to porn? and our blog, “I'm wondering how I will know when my porn use has become a problem.” to learn more.
+Take a look at our blog, “I'm wondering how I will know when my porn use has become a problem.” to learn more.

 Porn and Legal Issues